dndquynh/csci5619-FinalProject/README.md

 **Due: Friday, December 18, 10:00pm CDT**

 This project allows users to create a Christmas themed scene by using their Oculus Quest controllers to draw a variety of objects on a canvas in the virtual environment, which the "Medium" software ( medium.com/tensorflow/train-on-google-colab-and-run-on-the-browser-a-case-study-8a45f9b1474e) this project is built upon then uses to predict which mesh the user wanted to draw.
-After confirming that this predictiotion is correct, this mesh is then placed in the scene.
+After confirming that this prediction is correct, this mesh is then placed in the scene.

 Name: Kathryn Altpeter, Quynh Do